-Spain is a fascinating country with a diverse culture and an ever-changing breathtaking scenery.
+Spain is a fascinating country with a diverse culture and ever-changing breathtaking scenery.
 Spanish people are well-known for their friendliness, hospitality, and kindness.

 Just a while ago I was asking other (family) travel bloggers about the best cities to visit with kids in Europe and so many of them recommended various Spanish cities and places.

 So I decided to put this special post together that features some of the best places to visit in Spain with kids.
-Many well-traveled travel bloggers are sharing their experiences and top tips on exploring Spain with kids.
+Many well-traveled bloggers are sharing their experiences and top tips on exploring Spain with kids.
 A big ‘Thank You’ to all of them.